DK-3333/Self-Managed-and-Fault-Tolerant-Apache-Cassandra-Cluster-on-AWS-Using-NYC-TLC-Trip-Data/README.md

 - The **`docs/`** folder stores the full report and supporting reference material for readers who want the complete technical walkthrough.
 - The **`notebooks/`** folder contains the preprocessing notebook used to inspect source files, standardize data types, and prepare Cassandra-ready CSV output.
 - The **`sql/`** folder contains the CQL scripts used through DataGrip for **Node 1 validation, restore verification, replication testing, and Node 2 fault-tolerance checks**.
+- The **technical project report** is maintained as a private supporting document and can be shared separately on request for a more detailed walkthrough of the implementation, screenshots, and validation steps.
 - The public repository intentionally excludes the full raw and processed datasets; the notebook explains how to download the source files locally.

 ---